lateralblast/druid/README.md

 - selenium-webdriver
 - mechanize

-If not installed, the script will attempt to install the required gems.
+If not installed, the script will attempt to install the required modules.

 License
 -------